Get a FREE, Personalized 7-Day Music Making Course

 Playing with bad posture, incorrect fingering or improper wrist position/movement is not only bad for the song but bad for your body, too.
 Pay attention to correct posture and use the correct fingering and wrist movements/positions.

-Treat Practice Like a Workout
+Treat it Like a Workout

 Practicing piano is kind of like working out.
 So if you wanted, you could structure it like a workout – for example when practicing scales, doing all 24 major/minor scales is one “set” and you perform 3 of those “sets” during your session.